EmoryMLIP/emory-reu-ret-website/content/projects/2022-brain-nets/index.md

 ## Limitations

-Due to our datasets consisting of less than 100 observations each, our trained models perform generally poorly and likely do not generalize well.
-Furthermore, lack of experience implementing end-to-end GNN pipelines delayed our progress in conducting experiments.
+Due to our datasets consisting of less than 100 patients each, our results may not generalize well beyond our specific dataset.
+If this study were to be replicated, a larger dataset would be ideal, but the expensive nature of brain imaging data and its processing requirements will pose some degree of limitation to any study that uses it.
+Additionally, brain imaging data is a highly protected data type due to the right to privacy of the patients whose brain scans are used in these experiments.
+This means that very little demographic data is available to researchers in conjunction with brain imaging data, if any is included at all.

 Another notable limitation is that of structure of the brain networks themselves.
 Specifically, it remains unclear what subgraphs and higher-order information are relevant in classifying brain scans as belonging to diseased or healthy individuals.